311zzb/gitlet/gitlet-design.md

    If the current version of the file is identical to the version in the latest commit (by comparing IDs), do not stage it, and remove it from the staging area if it is already there.
 End the execution.
 4. Modify cached staging area

+### The `rm` command

+1. Abort if the file is neither staged nor tracked by the head commit.
+2. If the file is currently staged for addition, unstage it.
+3. If the file is tracked in the current commit, stage it for removal and remove it from the `CWD`.

+When it comes to the design decision of representing "staged for removal", the chosen solution is to treat pairs in the staging tree with `null` value as staged for removal.
+That is, when a file is staged for removal:
+1. It is deleted from the `CWD` if the user haven't done that.
+2. It is "added" to the staging area.
+   Given the fact that there is no such file in the `CWD`, a {`fileName`, `null`} pair will be written into the staging area.
+3. When making a commit `Tree`, staged for removal file will be handled and the new commit `Tree` will not include the staged-for-removal files.

+In this manner, problems with naive approaches (such as introduce a "staging area for removal" `Tree`) is avoided, and the amount of codes to implement the `rm` command is trivial.

 ### Print commit log